skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 It looks like the full extraction succeeded from yesterday - it took about four and a half hours, which isn't terrible.
 Now I'm going to see if the rest of the code works on the newly extracted stuff:

+I've somehow ended up with fewer children in this most recent pull (124,737 rather than 207,814); I'm not sure why that is; I'll double check.
+Still, it seems like all of the results are pretty much unchanged.

+Damn - it looks like I was missing V39 as one of my birth code prefixes.
+That'll do it.
+I'll have to re-run.

+Before doing the full re-run, I also want to see if there are any specific reviewer comments we need to address through further extractions: